 How Do You Prepare Financially For A Divorce in New York?

 A divorce is an emotional matter, but it is also a financial matter.
 The Courts and New York divorce law treat marriage as a business relationship, so, it's important to think about it as a financial partnership that is coming to an end.

 Five things you can do right now to get prepared.

 1. Get organized.

 We are often asked, "How do I get divorced quickly, without spending too much money?".
 The simplest answer is being organized.
-Get together your account statements (typically at least the last three years of statements), make a list of your assets, get pension statements together, get a copy of your credit report.
+Get together your account statements (typically at least the last three years of statements), make a list of your assets, get pension statements together, and get a copy of your credit report.
 A divorce in New York requires disclosure, and, frankly, a good lawyer will insist on it, in order to work towards a settlement.
-One of the things you will need to fill out is a Net Worth Statement, so having as much of this information as possible will go along way to saving you money, but, it will also go along way to getting the financial information needed to negotiate a good settlement.
+One of the things you will need to fill out is a Net Worth Statement, so having as much of this information as possible will go a long way to saving you money, but, it will also go a long way to getting the financial information needed to negotiate a good settlement.

 2. Think about pensions.

 This applies to all types of retirement assets, but pensions are a big component of settlement negotiations.
 When are you eligible to start collecting your pension?
 What is it worth?
 How much will you collect?
 How much does your spouse have?
 In terms of coming up with a marital settlement, the impact that pension payments can have on any claims for spousal maintenance or equitable distribution (the division of property in a marriage) must not be ignored.
 Be prepared to contact your pension providers for a current value (or understand that a pension appraisal will be required.)